ZSaberLv0/ZFVimGitUtil/README.md

     find and go through all git repo under cwd, echo its changes by `git status -s`

+* `:ZFGitConflictOpen` / `:ZFGitConflictResolve`

+    util to open or resolve conflict files

 * `:ZFGitMirror`

     config git mirror quickly